Culver City High School

 Culver City High School is the main public high school of the Culver City Unified School District (CCUSD) in Culver City, California.
 It was established in 1951.
 The school's colors are blue and silver, and the mascot is the centaur.
-As of 2021, its enrollment was roughly 2,000.
+As of 2022, its enrollment was roughly 2,200.
 Culver City High School is recognized as a California Distinguished School, earning the honor in 2005.
 The Robert Frost Auditorium is located within the school grounds of Culver City High School.

-History

-In the 2022-2023 school year the administration ended high school classes with the classification "honors", a move that sparked controversy in the district.
+The district, and therefore the high school's attendance boundary, includes Culver City and a portion of Los Angeles.